How to Adjust Audio Output Settings in Windows 11 (6 Ways) – Step-by-Step Guide

 For Video Calls

 Select a dedicated headset to ensure clear two-way communication and test your audio levels before meetings start.
-Furthermore, use the Volume Mixer to balance your communication app’s volume against other running applications so neither drowns the other out.
+Use the Volume Mixer to balance your communication app’s volume against other running applications so neither drowns the other out.
 You can also configure the Communications setting in Sound Control Panel to automatically reduce other audio during active calls.

 Keyboard Shortcuts for Quick Audio Adjustments